 What is container image scanning?

 Container image scanning is the automated process of inspecting container images for known vulnerabilities, outdated software packages, malware, or misconfigurations before they are deployed to Kubernetes clusters.
-Think of it as a security checkpoint that ensures your container images are clean and safe before deployment, minimizing the risk of security breaches.

 Why is container image scanning essential for Kubernetes?